dapr/java-sdk/examples/src/main/java/io/dapr/examples/configuration/grpc/README.md

 The java SDK exposes several methods for this -
 * `client.getConfiguration(...)` for getting a configuration for a single/multiple keys.
-* `client.subscribeToConfigurations(...)` for subscribing to a list of keys for any change.
+* `client.subscribeConfiguration(...)` for subscribing to a list of keys for any change.
+* `client.unsubscribeConfiguration(...)` for unsubscribing to changes from subscribed items.

 ## Pre-requisites